Tyrant: Definition

 "The word 'tyranny' is used with many meanings, not only by the Greeks but throughout the tradition of the great books."
-The Oxford English Dictionary offers alternative definitions: a ruler, an illegitimate ruler (a usurper), an absolute ruler (despot), or an oppressive, unjust, or cruel ruler.
+The Oxford English Dictionary offers alternative definitions: a ruler, an illegitimate ruler, an absolute ruler, or an oppressive, unjust, or cruel ruler.
 The term is usually applied to vicious autocrats who rule their subjects by brutal methods.
-Oppression, injustice, and cruelty do not have standardized measurements or thresholds.
+Scholar Paul Rahe has asserted that tyrannical rule "in one form or another" has "been the norm throughout human history", and added that "it is not apt to disappear."

 Greco-Roman culture

 Ancient Greek and Sicilian tyrants were influential opportunists that came to power by securing the support of different factions of a deme.
 The word tyrannos, possibly pre-Greek, Pelasgian or eastern in origin, then carried no ethical censure; it simply referred to anyone, good or bad, who obtained executive power in a polis by unconventional means.
 Support for the tyrants could come from fellow oligarchs, from the growing middle class or from the peasants who had no land or were in debt to the wealthy landowners.

 The Greek tyrants stayed in power by using mercenary soldiers from outside of their respective city-state.
-To mock tyranny, Thales wrote that the strangest thing to see is "an aged tyrant" meaning that tyrants do not have the public support to survive for long.
+To mock tyranny, Thales wrote that the strangest thing to see is "an aged tyrant", meaning that tyrants do not have the public support to survive for long.

 Archaic tyrants

-One of the earliest known uses of the word tyrant (in Greek) was by the poet Archilochus, who lived three centuries before Plato, in reference to king Gyges of Lydia.
-The king's assumption of power was unconventional.
+One of the earliest known uses of the word 'tyrant' (in Greek) was by the poet Archilochus in reference to king Gyges of Lydia.
+Gyges obtained his power by killing King Candaules and marrying his queen.

 The heyday of the Archaic period tyrants came in the early 6th century BC, when Cleisthenes ruled Sicyon in the Peloponnesus and Polycrates ruled Samos.
 During this time, revolts overthrew many governments in the Aegean world.
-Chilon, the ambitious and capable ephor of Sparta, built a strong alliance amongst neighbouring states by making common cause with these groups seeking to oppose unpopular tyrannical rule.
+Chilon, the ambitious and capable ephor of Sparta, built a strong alliance amongst neighboring states by making common cause with these groups seeking to oppose unpopular tyrannical rule.
 By intervening against the tyrants of Sicyon, Corinth and Athens, Sparta thus came to assume Hellenic leadership prior to the Persian invasions.
 Simultaneously Persia first started making inroads into Greece, and many tyrants sought Persian help against popular forces seeking to remove them.